SkiFire13/master-thesis-presentation/presentation.typ

     // TODO: idea goes well with local approach
 ]

-// Example system of fixpoint equations over boolean lattice.
-Basis is just true.
-Show transitions.
-Note on ({true},{true}) being useless from [true, 1].
 #slide[
-  // TODO: Explain better what is this system
+  // TODO: Explain better what is this system?
   $
     syseq(
       x_1 &feq_mu x_1 or x_2 \